Latest News

 Trump seems to accept the fact that rates will not be reduced any time soon.

-The energy supply shock caused by the Iran War and the closing of the Strait of Hormuz - the sea route that used to carry a fifth of all global oil and LNG supplies - has led to a surge in price pressures.
+The energy supply shock caused by the Iran War and the closing of the Strait of Hormuz has led to a surge in price pressures.
+This is because a fifth of all global oil and LNG supplies pass through this sea route.

-Inflation is also on pace to surpass 4%.
-It has exceeded the Fed's target of 2% for over five years.
+Inflation has also been higher than the Fed's target of 2% for over five years, and it is now on course to exceed 4%.
 According to a survey by the Philadelphia Fed of professional forecasters, CPI inflation is expected to average 6% in this quarter.

 Be Rational

-The pressure on the bond market to raise rates is increasing, both from the long and short ends.
-The spread between the two-year and the midpoint of fed funds' target range is the largest in over three years.
+This backdrop is causing the pressure on the bond markets to increase rates.
+The spread between the two-year and the fed funds target is the largest in more than three decades.
 Investors are clearly saying that the Fed needs to tighten its policy.

-Tim Duy, SGH Macro Advisors, argues that an "rational" Fed will raise rates in September.
-It would still be less than two month before the midterm elections and Trump is unlikely to welcome this.
+Tim Duy, SGH Macro Advisors, argues that the Fed will raise rates in September if it is "rational".
+It would still be less than two month before the midterms, which is a time that Trump will not like.

-Duy says that inflation is "a clear liability" for Trump as he enters these elections.
+Duy says that inflation is a "clear political liability" for Trump as he enters these elections.
 This complicates the president's calculations.

-Even though Trump may no longer be as adamant about lower rates, that doesn't mean he's now open to higher rates.
+Even though Trump may no longer be as fervent about lower rates, that doesn't mean he's now open to higher rates.

-Trump told CNBC about a month back that he'd be disappointed if Warsh did not cut rates immediately.
-He posted this on his Truth Social platform only two weeks ago: "Interest rates too high!"
+Trump told CNBC about a month back that he'd be disappointed if Warsh did not?cut interest rates immediately.
+He posted on his Truth Social platform only two weeks ago: "Interest rates too high!"

 You like this column?
 Open Interest (ROI) is your new essential source of global financial commentary.
 Follow ROI on LinkedIn and X.